 As a reminder, here is a picture of some of the pipes under the marble countertops:

-Here’s the summary from all of Lennar construction issues I keep in a spreadsheet.
+Here’s the summary of all of Lennar construction issues I keep in a spreadsheet.

 *Note: For simplicity, the Lennar and WCI Communities names here are used interchangeably as Lennar took over WCI in February of 2017.